 Visit the Docker compose official Github page and download the latest version of Docker compose tool.
 You can also install Docker compose 1.16.1 using the following command.
 Before installing the specific version, You must check the compatibility on releases page with your docker version.

 A docker-compose.yml file required to create to start working with the docker compose.
 Below is a sample configuration file of version 3.
-This file have only one service added in it named web.
+This file has only one service added in it named web.

 The docker-compose command provides a number of subcommands to manage Docker containers with docker-compose.
 Please find below details of the subcommands.
 Before reading below commands remember that you passed service name as an argument (not container name)